Scott-Canning/Deploy-a-NEAR-chunk-validator-on-AWS/README.md

 ## 3) SSH into your EC2 instance

 Check the checkbox next to your Instance ID in the Instances menu within EC2 and select Connect.
-Within the Connect to Instance window, follow the steps under ‘SSH Client’ or following along with the simplified instruction I’ve laid out below.
+Within the 'Connect to instance' window, follow the steps under the ‘SSH client’ section or following along with the simplified instructions I’ve laid out below.

 <img width="750" alt="image" src="https://user-images.githubusercontent.com/34758484/179828839-6b70f1aa-e2a9-4ddb-b4fa-00afdb1f7e64.png">

 1. Open a new terminal and change the directory to the directory you stored your key pair in when launching your EC2 instance.
-If you’re uncertain of how to change directories look [here](https://www.rapidtables.com/code/linux/cd.html) (other useful commands to  learn include: pwd, ls, rm, rm -r, cd, and cd ..).
+If you’re uncertain of how to change directories look [here](https://www.rapidtables.com/code/linux/cd.html) (other useful unix commands that are worth learning include: pwd, ls, rm, rm -r, cd, and cd ..).
 E.g.: `cd /<path>/<key_pair_directory>`

-2. In the ‘SHH Client’ section copy and paste the command in #3 into your terminal and hit enter.
+2. In the ‘SHH client’ section copy and paste the command in #3 into your terminal and hit enter.
 E.g.: `chmod 400 <key_pair_name>.pem`

-3. In the ‘SHH Client’ section copy and paste the command in the provided Example into your terminal and hit enter.
-E.g., `ssh -i "<key_pair_name>.pem " ubuntu@<public_DNS>`
+3. In the ‘SHH client’ section copy and paste the command in the provided Example into your terminal and hit enter.
+E.g.: `ssh -i "<key_pair_name>.pem " ubuntu@<public_DNS>`

-4. If it asks for access permission, type ‘yes’ and enter
+4. If it asks for access permission, type ‘yes’ and hit enter.

 ## 3) Setup your EC2 instance and install `near-cli`